asherao/DCS-Sound-Directories/README.md

 # DCS-Sounds-Directory
 Can be used to create sound mods.
+The sound files in this Git are not actual sound files.
+They only indicate the name of the sound file.
 For example, the full path file structure for a sound mod for the Main Menu Music would look like this:
 - C:/Users/UserName/Saved Games/DCS/
   - **mods**/Resource/MH Rise Intro Mod/**Entry.lua**